Hop til indhold

 You can complete a beneficiary declaration here

-I am surviving relative, what do I need to do?
+I am a dependant, what should I do?

-When we are notified of a death by the Danish Central Office of Civil Registration, we forward a form to the estate that must be completed by the dependants.
-We will forward the form by post in order to obtain proof of identity af any surviving relatives.
-Once we have received the completed form, we will contact the surviving relatives if we need any supplementary information or a certificate issued by the Probate Court.
+When we are notified of a death by the Danish Civil Registration System, we forward a form to the estate that must be completed by the dependants.
+We will forward the form by post in order to obtain proof of identity of any surviving relatives.
+Once we have received the completed form, we will contact the surviving relatives if we need any supplementary information or a probate court certificate.

 Changing my insurance cover